How does a pellet-smoked turkey with crispy skin and maple flavors sound? Heavenly delicious, we bet.

 If you’re smoking a frozen turkey, make sure it’s completely defrosted and thawed before smoking.
 You should also remove the neck and giblets.

-In the end, if you are not able to get your hands on a fresh turkey, we always recommend ordering one from ButcherBox.
+In the end, if you are not able to get your hands on a fresh turkey, we always recommend choosing meat through ButcherBox.

 Step 2 - Brine First